 Magnetic resonance imaging (MRI)

-During an MRI, your doctor will place you inside a large machine that uses radio waves to create images of the inside of your body.
+During an MRI, your radiologic technologist will place you inside a large machine that uses radio waves to create images of the inside of your body.
 This test can produce highly detailed images.

 Let your doctor know if you are claustrophobic.
 The inside of the machine is very small, so you may opt for a different type of imaging test.
 Your doctor may also prescribe a mild sedative to help manage symptoms of claustrophobia.

-Your doctor will likely ask you to remove your clothing and any accessories for best imaging results.
+Your radiologic technologist will likely ask you to remove your clothing and any accessories for best imaging results.
 You’ll also need to remain still during the test.

 MRI results are usually ready within an hour.

-During an ultrasound, your doctor will apply a special gel to the joint area that they want to examine.
+During an ultrasound, your radiologic technologist will apply a special gel to the joint area that they want to examine.
 Then they’ll use a device called a transducer to send sound waves into your body.
 These sound waves bounce off the structures in your body, which helps generate images.

 This test is quick and painless, usually less than 30 minutes.
-You may only be a little uncomfortable as your doctor moves the transducer around the affected joint area.
+You may only be a little uncomfortable as your technologist moves the transducer around the affected joint area.

 Ultrasound images are viewed in real time.
-Your doctor can see your bones immediately as they move the transducer around on your skin.
+Your technologist can see your bones immediately as they move the transducer around on your skin.
 Once your results are ready, your doctor will review the images.

-Your doctor will show you your X-rays or other imaging results.
+Your doctor may show you your X-rays or other imaging results.
 They’ll walk you through the process of examining your bones for abnormalities.

 Joint space narrowing may occur from overuse of your joints.
 It can also occur as you get older.
 Other risk factors, such as obesity and muscle weakness, can contribute to joint space narrowing.

-Joint space narrowing can also be a sign of osteoarthritis (OA).
+Joint space narrowing can also be a sign of OA.
 OA is a type of arthritis that usually affects your knees or finger joints.
-According to the Arthritis Foundation, around 80 percent of adults in the United States older than 65 have some signs of OA.
+According to the Arthritis Foundation, around 80 percent of adults age 65 or older in high-income countries have some signs of OA.

-The condition can also indicate rheumatoid arthritis (RA).
+The condition can also indicate RA.
 This is a type of arthritis that happens when your immune system attacks your body tissues and causes chronic inflammation.